-Today, state fairs include the traditional livestock, craft, and cooking competitions.
-But they also usually feature amusement park rides, games, concerts, races, and food vendors that can put just about anything you can think of on a stick and deep fry it.
+Today, state fairs include the traditional livestock, craft, and cooking contests.
+But they may also feature amusement park rides, games, concerts, races, and food vendors that put just about anything you can think of on a stick and deep fry it.

 State fairs have been around a long, long time.
-Way back in 1807, Elkanah Watson, known as the father of agricultural fairs, exhibited his sheep in the public square in Pittsfield, Massachusetts.
-Years later, the nation's first state fair took place in Syracuse, New York, in 1841.
+Back in 1807, Elkanah Watson, known as the father of agricultural fairs, put his sheep on display in the public square in Pittsfield, Massachusetts.
+Years later, the nation’s first state fair took place in Syracuse, New York, in 1841.

-Since that time, state fairs have become an annual tradition all around the country.
-State fairs draw millions of visitors every year.
+Since that time, state fairs have become a yearly tradition all around the country.
+State fairs attract millions of people every year.
 The Texas State Fair claims the title of largest state fair with about three million visitors every year.
-Minnesota doesn't do too bad either, drawing an average of 150,000 people per day, for the largest average per day attendance for a state fair.
+Minnesota doesn’t do too bad either, drawing an average of 150,000 people per day, for the largest average per day attendance for a state fair.

 The word “fair” comes from the Latin word feriae, which means “feast.”
 It’s no wonder then that fairs are famous for their food!
 You’ll find classic favorites, such as corn dogs and cotton candy, at all state fairs.
 Vendors at larger fairs go out of their way to come up with all sorts of unheard-of recipes, most of which are deep fried and on a stick.
 Some of the more unusual things you’re likely come across include deep-fried bubble gum, candy bars, and alligator!